Efficiently Vectorized MCMC on Modern Accelerators: Experiments

 \section{Experiments}

-The following experiments evaluate FSM implementations of different MCMC algorithms with while loops against their standard (non-FSM) implementations, as well as other MCMC methods in one experiment.
-All methods (including ours) consist of single chain MCMC algorithms written in JAX, turned into multi-chain methods with \verb|vmap|, and compiled using \verb|jit|.
-All experiments are run in JAX on a NVIDIA A100 GPU with 32GB CPU memory.
+The following experiments evaluate FSMs for different MCMC algorithms with while loops against their standard (non-FSM) implementations, as well as other MCMC methods in one experiment.
+All methods consist of single chain MCMC algorithms written in JAX, turned into multi-chain methods with \verb|vmap|, and compiled using \verb|jit|.
+All experiments are run in JAX on an NVIDIA A100 GPU with 32GB CPU memory.
+Code can be found at \url{https://github.com/hwdance/jax-fsm-mcmc}.